Skip to main content

 • No barrier of entry in terms of professional animation knowledge.

-• Compared to frame-by-frame techniques, way smoother and usually more coherent as well.
+• Compared to frame-by-frame techniques, way smoother and more coherent.

-• Potentially a more straightforward way for transformative workflows than with frame-by-frame approaches.
+• A more straightforward way for transformative workflows than with frame-by-frame approaches.

 • Computationally expensive.
-Less accessible to run on your own hardware than image AI.
+Less accessible to run on your own hardware than image AI, especially due to high video memory (VRAM) requirements, which are hard to meet with most consumer GPUs.

 TOOLS